dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

        the path to where you saved it) and under the [dir] section, do the
        following:

-           -set INPUT_BASE = /tmp/input
+       - set INPUT_BASE = /tmp/input

          (or to some other directory that exists, as this use case does not use input data)

-           -set OUTPUT_BASE = /tmp/output
+       - set OUTPUT_BASE = /tmp/output

          (or to some other directory that exists where you wish to direct your output)

-           -set MET_INSTALL_DIR = <path/to/your/MET>
+       - set MET_INSTALL_DIR = <path/to/your/MET>

          where *<path/to/your/MET>* is the full path to your MET
 	 installation:

-            e.g. /d1/projects/MET/met-9.0
+         e.g., /d1/projects/MET/met-9.0

 2. Run the use case:

    a.
 On your command line, run::

       run_metplus.py -c /path/to/METplus/parm/use_cases/met_tool_wrapper/Example/Example.conf -c /path/to/user_system.conf

-            *where /path/to/user_system.conf indicates the location of the user_system.conf file you created earlier.
+      * where /path/to/user_system.conf indicates the location of the user_system.conf file you created earlier.

    b.
 When complete, you should see the following message printed to the
       screen upon successful completion: "INFO: METplus has successfully